-Before school begins, Wisdom teachers will undergo three weeks of training and development in the Wisdom Academy/A+ Schools arts-integrated curriculum and instructional strategies.
-Wisdom Academy is proposing to begin operation in August 2015.
-The school calendar will include 185 instructional days for students and staff; 5 professional development days for staff; and 11 annual leave days to cover state and federal holidays, etc. The calendar will closely align to Wake County Public School System.
-This calendar supports the mission statement and education plan in that it provides sufficient time for instruction, professional development, and community-oriented activities.
+Before school begins, Wisdom teachers will undergo three weeks of training and development in the Wisdom Academy/A+ Schools arts-integrated curriculum instructional strategies.
+Wisdom Academy is proposing to begin and 2015.
+The school calendar will include operation in Auqust 185 instructional days for students and staff; 5 professional development days for staff; and 11 annual leave days to cover state and federal holidays, The calendar will closely align to Wake County Public School System. etc. This calendar supports the mission statement and education plan in that it provides sufficient time for instruction, professional development, and community-oriented activities.